Warlord (DC Thomson): List of major characters

 His boss in London was the Churchillian (in character and physique) and probably purposefully so, secret service head 'Kingpin' who was to Warlord as 'M' is to James Bond.
-Warlord's mannerisms and idiom were Edwardian English upper class with such phrases as 'old chap', 'then I'm a Dutchman' and the casual (having just thwarted the Germans single-handedly again) 'toodle pip' (meaning 'goodbye') as he made his usual breathtaking escape to retake the mantle of his alter ego, the stay at home English gentleman, Lord Peter Flint.
+Warlord's mannerisms and idiom were Edwardian English upper class with such phrases as 'old chap', 'then I'm a Dutchman' and the casual (having just thwarted the Germans single-handedly again) 'toodle pip' (meaning 'goodbye') as he made his usual breathtaking escape to retake the mantle of his alter ego, the stay-at-home English gentleman, Lord Peter Flint.

-Recurring enemies were Karl Schaft, an honourable German Abwehr agent.
-He was the mirror image of Flint in that both were patriotic and top agents.
-Adolf Gruber was very much the stereotyped evil Gestapo agent and had met Flint before the war when he had been a servant for one of Flint's German friends.
+Recurring enemies included Karl Schaft, an honourable German Abwehr agent who was the mirror image of Flint in that both were patriotic and top agents, and Adolf Gruber, a stereotypical evil Gestapo agent who had met Flint before the war when he had been a servant for one of Flint's German friends.
 A stable accident left Gruber with a limp and he blamed Flint for the accident.

 The storyline borrowed from The Scarlet Pimpernel the idea of a seemingly upper-class fop actually being a daring wartime agent.
 Flint's ability to live in the real world as a flawed human being but hold secret his knowledge of his other 'superhuman' traits (the British 'stiff upper lip') is analogous to the modern era's 'Superman'.

 The character 'Fireball' in Warlords sister comic Bullet (who ended up being incorporated into Warlord after Bullet was cancelled) was later revealed to be the nephew of Lord Peter Flint, and an older Flint made occasional guest appearances in the Fireball strip.

 An aged Flint later reappeared in the digital Dandy's Retro Active story, as the commander of a superhero team.